-• Obtain a new or renewed physician prescription from the patient's Primary Care Physician (PCP) or ordering specialist.
+- Obtain a new or renewed physician prescription from the patient's Primary Care Physician (PCP) or ordering specialist. - Perform a re-evaluation of the patient and request a referral via the DCH Portal.
+If you are not a CIS Medicaid Provider, you must submit the TNGA Patient Intake Form (Attachment A) via fax as instructed in this manual.
+If you are a Medicare Provider, the request should be submitted via the TNGA Portal.
+The re-evaluation and previous evaluation, if available, must be submitted to TNGA with the request. - The IEP/IFSP if applicable - (An IFSP-Individualized Family Service Plan, used in early intervention ages 0-3 or an IEP-Individualized Education Plan, used in special education ages 3-21 are each applicable if the patient has one) - The Attestation Form (if the member does not have an IEP/IFSP- see the CIS Manual) - The Letter of Medical Necessity (LMN) and/or Plan of Care (POC) with diagnosis singed/dated by the referring physician - The POC, which must include the following - Start and stop dates - Signature of the referring physician recorded on or after the recorded date of the treating therapist

-- Perform a re-evaluation of the patient and request a referral via the DCH Portal.
-If you are not a CIS Provider, you must submit the TNGA Patient Intake Form (Attachment A) via fax as instructed in this manual.
-The re-evaluation and previous evaluation, if available, must be submitted to TNGA with the request. - The IEP/IFSP if applicable - (An IFSP-Individualized Family Service Plan, used in early intervention ages 0-3 or an IEP-Individualized Education Plan, used in special education ages 3-21 are each applicable if the patient has one) - The Attestation Form (if the member does not have an IEP/IFSP- see the CIS Manual) - Note: The Attestation Form is not required for patients older than 21. - The Letter of Medical Necessity (LMN) and/or Plan of Care (POC) with diagnosis singed/dated by the referring physician - The POC, which must include the following - Start and stop dates - Signature of the referring physician recorded on or after the recorded date of the treating therapist - The therapist that develops the POC must sign and date the document on the date it is completed.
+- The therapist that develops the POC must sign and date the document on the date it is completed.
 The therapist must sign and date the POC prior to the PCP's signature date.
-The PCP may sign and date the POC on the same date the therapist signs and dates the POC. - Standardized Test Scores clearly denoted - The Non-CIS treating provider must complete the TNGA Patient Intake Form (Attachment A) along with the corresponding ordering provider's prescription to our Toll-free Referral Fax Line at 1-855-597-2697. - Upon receipt of the information listed above, TNGA will review the submitted documentation.
-TNGA will issue a new referral/authorization, and a new episode of care begins.
+The PCP may sign and date the POC on the same date the therapist signs and dates the POC. - Standardized Test Scores clearly denoted